 - You’ll then have 2 days to purchase your ticket.

 Can I purchase tickets for single days/events?

 A: We will be releasing a limited number of tickets for the RSX Ball nearer the time.
-These tickets will be valid for the Saturday Night RSX Ball at St Lawrence’s Church only and do not include entry to the Blues Jam afterward – this is due to venue capacity restrictions and health and safety.
-Stay tuned for more information.
+These tickets will be valid for the Saturday Night RSX Ball at St Lawrence’s Church.
+Admittance to the RSX Blues Jam at Watlington House is subject to venue capacity with priority given to full Weekend ticket holders.